liweinan/k8s-example/crd-example/simpleapp-controller/README.md

 - Build stages use `--platform=$BUILDPLATFORM` to ensure they run on the host's architecture
 - The Go build process uses `TARGETOS` and `TARGETARCH` build arguments
 - The final stage uses a minimal distroless base image
+- Includes proxy support and IPv4 preference for network operations

 #### Key Features
 - Supports both AMD64 and ARM64 architectures